 Etsy

-Next in our Shopify vs Etsy comparison is the web design and customisability features- something that is fundamental for customers to be able to identify your brand and feel the difference to your competition.
-Web design that is both intuitive and appealing is critical to the success of any online store.
-A sloppy-looking website will immediately turn a visitor away, so it's critical to plan out and customise your store's aesthetic meticulously.
+Next in our Shopify vs Etsy comparison is the web design and customizability features- something that is fundamental for customers to be able to identify your brand and feel the difference from your competition.
+Web design that is both intuitive and appealing is critical to the success of any online store to ensure your store engages customers and communicates your product range.
+A poor experience in your ecommerce store will immediately turn a visitor away, so it's critical to plan out and customise your store's aesthetic meticulously.
 Etsy allows you to upload your own logo and product images, but that's where the customisation stops.
 This may be advantageous for sellers who are unfamiliar with web design- they don't have to be concerned about it.
-However, most businesses see this as a huge disadvantage, this reason for this is you won't be able to differentiate yourself, promote yourself, or infuse any personality into your listings.
+However, most businesses see this as a huge disadvantage, the reason for this is you won't be able to differentiate yourself, promote yourself, or infuse any personality into your listings.
 This may be problematic for those who have a clear image of what their perfect store should look like, making this a large downside of Shopify vs Etsy.
+The reality is that Etsy is a marketplace and it's not designed to act like your own website.

 Shopify